mdxtoc/qtpi/docs/qtpi_description.md

   * Types are optional in process parameters, as everywhere.
   * Parameters following `with` are in scope only within *logging*.
   * As with reads `E?(pat)`, *let* patterns and function parameter-patterns are bullet-proof: underscore `_`, names and unit, but otherwise no constants and definitely no lists.
   * Function parameters may include a type, and the result type of the function may be given.
-This allows you to define functions with types like `bit list &rarr; 'a list &rarr; 'a list`.
+This allows you to define functions with types like `[bit] &rarr; ['a] &rarr; ['a]`.
 (One way this will be done more elegantly, as in Miranda.)
   * The result of a function must be entirely classical -- i.e. have nothing to do with qbits.
   * To allow mutually-recursive definitions, one `fun` can be followed by several definitions.